 Spanish food is in a league of its own.
 Okay, I might be slightly biased when I say that Spanish cuisine is world class but it’s hard not to fall in love with it.
 Whether you prefer sweet or savoury, there’s bound to be something to tickle your tastebuds.

 Jamon Iberico is the gold standard of Spanish cured ham, and in pretty much every bar and restaurant throughout the country you’ll find huge legs of ham hanging from the ceiling.
-The best jamon is ‘de belotta’ which comes from pigs that have feasted on acorns as they roam the oak forests.
-As you’d expect this affects the flavour of the meat giving it a nutty flavour.
+The best (and most expensive) jamon is ‘de belotta’ which comes from pigs that have feasted on acorns as they roam the oak forests.
+As you’d expect this gives the meat a real nutty flavour not to mention quite a price tag!

-If your budget doesn’t stretch to a whole leg of ham.
+Don’t worry if your budget doesn’t stretch to a whole leg of ham.
 You can have it sliced off in front of you in most shops and supermarkets or you can buy it ready sliced and sealed in a vacuum pack.
 Look for Pata Negra ham to be sure you’re buying the very best.

 Chorizo is another Spanish favourite – a pork sausage seasoned with garlic, salt and pimenton (the paprika which gives it its distinctive colour).
 Depending on the type of pimento used, the chorizo will either be picante (spicy) or dulce (sweet).